 From here, you can configure the port settings as they relate to 802.1X.
-First, select the mode from the you wish to utilize from the drop-down box.
+First, select the mode from the dropdown box.
 Next, choose whether to Enable or Disable reauthentification for the port.
-Enter the time span that you wish to elapse for the Re-authentification period, Quiet Period, and Supplicant Period.
-After this, enter the max number of times you wish for the Switch to retransmit the EAP request.
+Enter the amount of time span that you wish to elapse for the Re-authentification period, Quiet Period, and Supplicant Period.
+After this, enter the Max number of times you wish for the Switch to retransmit and EAP request.
 Finally, choose whether you wish to Enable or Disable the VLAN ID.